Everything We Know About the Release of the Mueller Report

 The moment Robert Mueller submitted to the Department of Justice his report on the Trump campaign and Russian election interference, Democrats began calling for its full release.
-A week later, those calls continue.
+More than a week later, those calls continue.

 Attorney General William Barr’s four-page summary of the report remains the only thing most Americans, including those in Congress, know about it.
-And that’s not sitting well with many Democrats, including House Speaker Nancy Pelosi.
-“Show us the report and we can draw our own conclusions,” she said Thursday.
+And that’s not sitting well with Democrats, including House Speaker Nancy Pelosi.
+“Show us the report and we can draw our own conclusions,” she said several days after Barr issued his letter.
 “We don’t need you interpreting for us.
 It was condescending, it was arrogant and wasn’t the right thing to do.”

 Here’s what we know about the release of the much-anticipated report.